deic-dk/pod_manifests/nextcloud.md

-Applying this manifest will start **A pod running Nextcloud on top of Caddy on Ubuntu 24.04**.
+Applying this manifest will start **A pod running Nextcloud-30.0.2 on top of Caddy on Ubuntu 24.04**.

 Nextcloud is installed in `/var/www/nextcloud/nextcloud`.
 Data is kept in `/var/www/nextcloud/data`.